decipher-cs/-React-Task-Tracker/README.md

 # TODO APP

-Your average todo app but with quite a few functionalities added to it.
+Your average todo app but with quite a few functionalities added to it, such as :

+- Pagination
+- Database to handle list items
+- Toast for a better user-system communication
+- Dark mode

 ## Table Of Content